hibernate/query-validator/README.md

 1. Put `query-validator-1.0-SNAPSHOT-all.jar` in the
    compile-time classpath of your project.
 (Or depend on `org.hibernate:query-validator:1.0-SNAPSHOT`.)
-2. Annotate a package, class, or method with `@CheckHQL`.
+2. Annotate a package or toplevel class with `@CheckHQL`.

 Then the validator will check any static string argument of

 - the `createQuery()` method or
 - the `@NamedQuery()` annotation

-which occurs in the annotated package, class, or method.
+which occurs in the annotated package or class.

 A compile-time error is produced if